imkheong/cka_training_130do/README.md

 - This Hub contains the Labs files needed for CKA training

 ### WARNING
-| This is not a CKA EXAM prep material
+| This is not a CKA EXAM prep material, this is training material that can help you to FACE the exam!!

 # END